Beginning Farmer Training Program

 7. Crop health and maintenance: Caring for plants from seeding to termination, including basic botany, pest and disease management, transplanting and direct seedling, weed management, and cultural practices (ex. trellising, season extension, harvest practices, and more).

-The 2025 program application period is open from September 4, 2024 until October 30, 2024.
-Applicants selected for an interview will be notified in early November for decisions made by mid-December.
+The 2026 program application period has been extended until November 14, 2025 at 11:59 pm.
+Applicants selected for an interview will be notified in November for decisions made by mid-December.